NeverForged/Regency/README.md

 - Determining taxation strategies based on money gained and influence lost.
 - Choosing an action or bonus action from the lists of [actions](https://www.gmbinder.com/share/-L4h_QHUKh2NeYhgD96A) based on a huge array of information about the regent and their neighbors.
-- Determine how many gold bars to spend on an action
-- Determine how much regency to spend on a thing.

 ### mapping.py
 This shows maps of the world based on the parameters entered by the user.